Skip to main content

 • Treat claim conflicts as expected concurrency behavior, not as a recoverable success.

-• Close with completed only after verification is done.
+• Mark as completed only after verification is done.

-• Close with failed when the receiver cannot satisfy the constraints, and include a clear failure reason.
+• Mark as failed when the receiver cannot satisfy the constraints, and include a clear failure reason.

-• Close with cancelled only when the user or workflow explicitly aborts the job.
+• Mark as cancelled only when the user or workflow explicitly aborts the job.

 Events and timestamps